 About the Lake District Ski Club

-The Lake District Ski Club was created in 1936 by a group of enthusiastic skiers who were looking for a place to ski in the Lake District.
-Raise was chosen because it provided consistently good snow conditions - and still does!
+The Lake District Ski Club was created in 1936 by a group of enthusiastic mountaineer-skiers.
+In 1954 Raise became "home" because it provided consistently good snow conditions - and still does!

 For many years the club used a rope tow, but this was replaced in the Summer of 1989 with the modern button lift that stands today.
 The member's hut, originally built in 1958, was replaced in 1999 with a modern hut with heating and electricity, which has been named the Millennium Hut.